 In previous years, Freshman Service Experience participants were placed into sites according to their preference of wanting to work outdoors, in offices, or direct service.
 This year we decided to try something new and to let participants be placed into volunteer sites according to the issue area that they are either most passionate about or one that they wanted to learn more about.
 It is our goal to make incoming students to American University aware of the issues that impact the Washington, D.C.-Metropolitan community.
 The issue areas are homelessness and housing, art for social change, community health, environmental justice, and urban education.

-Art for Social Change:
+Arts & Media for Social Change: